-Wakefield Girls’ Matters is a live digital series for parents covering topics and issues that matter most to anyone successfully supporting and raising girls.
-It’s another way we can carry out our educational mission of preparing girls ready to succeed in life, so they can become who and what they want to be.
+Wakefield Girls’ Matters is our digital series for parents covering topics and issues that matter most to anyone successfully supporting and raising girls.
+It’s another way we can carry out our educational mission of happily preparing girls ready to succeed in life, so they can become who and what they want to be.

 Madonna King is an award-winning journalist, author and social commentator who has worked with successful school teachers, psychologists, CEOs, police and neuroscientists connecting experts, schools and girls themselves to deliver the answers parents need and the communication their children want.

 Madonna has written six books, three focused on girls: Being 14, is on teenage girls and an award best-seller in 2017; ‘Fathers and Daughters, Helping Girls and their Dads build unbreakable bonds’, was released in September 2018, and her latest book is Ten-Ager.

 This webinar is all about what your daughter needs you to know about her shift from being a child to a teenager – how she feels, what she thinks, what worries her and practical tips and advice for mums and dads on how they can help.